Giuseppe Prestia: Club career

 Prestia is a youth product of hometown club Palermo, and also served as team captain for the Primavera squad.
 He made his senior debut on 15 December 2010, playing the full 90 minutes in a 2010–11 UEFA Europa League game against FC Lausanne-Sport under head coach Delio Rossi.

 In June 2012, he was loaned out to Serie B outfit Ascoli in order to make him gain more first team experience.
 He made his debut on 1 September against Bari.

-At the end of the 2012-13 season it was announced that Prestia would not return to Palermo, moving permanently to Serie A side Parma.
+At the end of the 2012–13 season it was announced that Prestia would not return to Palermo, moving permanently to Serie A side Parma.
 A month after his move to Parma, he joined Serie B team F.C.
 Crotone on a co-ownership deal.

 In February 2014 Giuseppe moved to Oțelul Galați on a 6-month loan and the Romanian football club had the option to buy him for a two-year contract.
 In June 2014 Prestia returned to Parma.

 He made his Serie A debut on 11 April 2015, playing the final five minutes in a 1–0 home win to league toppers Juventus.
 He found himself without a team by the end of the season, after Parma declared bankruptcy and was cancelled from the Italian football pyramid.
 In January 2016, he agreed to return in Romania to play for Petrolul Ploiești until the end of the season.

 In June 2016, he moved back to Italy to accept a one-year contract with Lega Pro club Catanzaro.

 On 22 July 2022, Prestia signed a two-season contract with Cesena.

+On 21 July 2025, Prestia's contract with Inter Milan was officially registered with the Lega Serie A, with the defender set to be part of the club's reserve team.
+The club officialised the deal on 25 July 2025.